Your Rights as a Tenant in Washington State

-Give proper notice and wait the required amount of time depending on the problem.
-(See above.)
+- Give proper notice and wait the required time, depending on the problem.
+See above.

-Once the work is done, subtract the cost of materials and your own labor time from your rent for the next month.
+- Once you are done, subtract the cost of materials and your own labor time from next month’s rent.

-You cannot spend more than one month’s rent on repairs you do yourself in each 12-month period.
+You cannot spend more than 1 month’s rent on repairs you do yourself in each 12-month period.

-Example: Your rent is $800 a month.
-In March, you made four separate repairs that each cost you $200.
+Example: Your monthly rent is $800.
+In March, you made 4 separate repairs.
+Each cost you $200.
 You could deduct $800 from April’s rent.
-You would not pay any rent in April.
+You would not pay rent in April.

-give your landlord a chance to inspect the repairs
+give the landlord a chance to inspect the repairs

-do the work properly and you must follow all legal codes
+do the work properly and follow all legal codes

-*If you repair something badly, you can be held responsible.
+*If you repair something badly, the landlord can hold you responsible.

-OPTION 5: You can put your rent in Escrow.
-This is a complicated process.
-Read the law (RCW 59.18.115) at your local law library - or talk with a lawyer.
+You can put your rent in Escrow.
+This is complicated.
+Read RCW 59.18.115 at your local law library and try to get legal help.

 No!
-If you do not pay rent, no matter the reason, your landlord can start the eviction process against you.
+If you do not pay rent, even if your place needs repairs, the landlord may start an eviction case against you.

-The law prohibits a landlord from taking certain actions against you, including:
+The law prohibits a landlord from taking certain actions against you:

-No matter what, even if you are behind in rent, your landlord cannot:
+Even if you are behind in rent, the landlord cannot:

 add new locks